mb0/xelf-old/DESIGN.md

 Normal functions need to be inlined in environments without function literals.
 For this reason they are allowed to execute without exec context.
 Other functions only call the body if exec is true.

-A new resolver 'fn' is used to construct function literal.
+A new resolver 'fn' is used to construct function literals.
 It has the same parameter and result declaration as the function type syntax but ends in a tail of body elements.
 Simple function expression should be able to omit and infer the function signature.

 If we have a full function type as hint, inferring the signature could be as simple as checking if all parameter references work with the declared type and whether the result type if comparable.
-The parameter syntax can use either index or key notation to refer to the parameters.
+The dot prefix is used and allows path to use either keys or idexes to refer to the parameters.
+The underscope refers to the first parameter which allows use to easy infer the type signatures with two parameters.

 To infer the signature without any hint we must deduce all parameter references and their order as well as the result type.
 The prefix allow us to identify all parameter references.
 We can use index parameters to explicitly order some of the parameters append named ones in order.

-Functions should be used by other expressions, that need to execute in an isolated and parameterized environment like loop actions or the with expressions.
+Functions should be used by other expressions, that need to execute in an isolated and parameterized environment like loop actions.

 Form Type and Literal
 ---------------------